 Let’s look at these two situations now in more detail:

 In thumbposition, we lose the contact of the thumb behind the cello neck.
-This means that our positional sense is greatly weakened, because when the thumb is on top of the fingerboard, it gives us much less positional information compared to when it is under the neck.
-This loss of double-contact in thumbposition explains why our positional sense is so much weaker in thumbposition (in any region) than in the Neck and Intermediate regions.
+One consequence of this is that in thumbposition our positional sense is much weaker than in the Neck and Intermediate regions, because when the thumb is on top of the fingerboard, it gives us much less positional information compared to when it is under the neck.

 LOSS OF DOUBLE-CONTACT DURING THE SAME OPEN STRING

-In Thumbposition we lose the contact of the thumb under the cello neck.
-When playing an open string, the opposite situation occurs: now we lose our contact between the left hand fingers and the string, because the fingers have to release the string to allow the open-string to vibrate (unless we keep contact between the fingers and another string).
-This means that our only point of left-and contact with the cello during the open string is provided by the thumb behind the cello neck.
+In thumbposition we lose the contact of the thumb under the celloneck.
+When playing an open string, the opposite situation occurs: now we maintain our thumb’s contact under the celloneck but we lose our contact between the left hand fingers and the cello, because the fingers have to release the string in order to allow the openstring to vibrate (unless we keep contact between the fingers and another string).
+This means that our only point of left-and contact with the cello during the open string is provided by the thumb behind the celloneck.
 Our positional sense is seriously weakened once again with only this single-contact.

 This loss of one of our two contact points, for either of the above two reasons, weakens our positional sense in both situations, but much worse is when we lose both contact points.Now we are in big trouble …..